 |

-* Limited to domestic use only |
+* Limited to domestic use only. |

 Home and contents insurance can cover:

-Most home and contents insurance policies in Australia come with standard exclusions, where your insurance claim may be denied due to the terms and conditions of your policy.
+Most home and contents insurance policies in Australia come with exclusions, where your insurance claim may be denied due to the terms and conditions of your policy.

 The exact list of exclusions will vary from policy to policy, but some common exclusions are:

 Ensure you read the key facts sheet contained within your policy’s PDS so you understand exactly what’s included and excluded from your cover.
+Reading the Target Market Determination (TMD) can also help you decide whether an insurance product is right for you.

 If you want to get a better idea of how much it might cost to insure your home and contents, you can compare quotes from a range of insurers with our free comparison tool.